-On the point of non []oining of witness from the public, in the case of Ajmer Singh vs. State of Haryana (2010) 3 SCC 746, Hon'ble Apex Court has held as under: []"The submission that the evidence of the official witnesses cannot be relied upon as their testimony has not been corroborated by any independent witness cannot be accepted.
+On the point of non poining of witness from the public, in the case of Ajmer Singh vs. State of Haryana (2010) 3 SCC 746, Hon'ble Apex Court has held as under: "The submission that the evidence of the official witnesses cannot be relied upon as their testimony has not been corroborated by any independent witness cannot be accepted.
 It is true that a charge under the Act is serious and carries onerous consequences.
 The minimum sentence prescribed under the Act is imprisonment of 10 years and a fine.
 In this situation, it is normally expected that there should be independent evidence to support the case of the prosecution.
 However, it is not an inviolable rule.
 It may not be possible to find independent witness at all places, at all times.
 The obligation to take public witnesses is not absolute.
 If after making efforts which the court considered in the circumstances of the case reasonable, the police officer is not able to get public witnesses to associate with the raid or arrest of the culprit, the arrest and the recovery made would not be necessarily vitiated.
-The court will have to appreciate the relevant evidence and will have to determine whether the evidence."
+The court will have to appreciate the relevant evidence and will have to determine whether the evidence of the police officer was believable after taking due care and caution in evaluating their evidence."